 Don’t depend on printing anything outside the center.
 We wanted to print many documents at the last moment, but we only stressed and fought amongst each other as the internet was slow and the printers were printing blurred printouts.

-Hope this information helps you to score a US visa and travel to places you have dreamt of.
+I hope you are now clear on how to apply for US tourist visa from India.
+Get your US tourist visa and travel to places you have dreamt of.